algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specification/technical-specification.md

 If a number or a constant is needed in the code, it have to be defined in the 'definitions.h' header and not directly inserted in the algorithm itself, even if "it shouldn't change".

-In the same idea, variables' declaration and first assignement should be separated : the declaration in 'definition.h.
+In the same idea, variables' declaration and first assignment should be separated : the declaration in 'definition.h.
 An example of this appears in the example below.

 #### Comments